Friday, August 8, 2008

 Dahlem mansions.

-Larry, our Berlin friend, tells us that in his neighborhood, Dahlem mansions are full of libraries and intellects who work for museums of history.
+Larry, our Berlin friend, tells us that in his neighborhood, Dahlem, mansions are full of libraries and intellectuals who work for history museums.

 Sign in window, Berlin